 WCS - Previously, the Lone Star Chapter of the Sierra Club has filed various lawsuits in Texas District Court against the Texas Commission on Environmental Quality ("TCEQ").
 These lawsuits challenge WCS' by-product and low-level radioactive waste disposal licenses.
 Subsequently, the District Court upheld the TCEQ's determination that the Sierra Club lacked standing to pursue a challenge to the by-product disposal license, the Sierra Club appealed, and WCS' by-product disposal license remains in effect pending resolution of the appeal.
 In May 2012, the same District Court subsequently held that, contrary to the TCEQ's determination, the Sierra Club had standing to pursue a challenge to the low-level radioactive waste disposal license, and ordered the TCEQ to undertake a contested case hearing in which the Sierra Club could participate.
-Shortly thereafter, both the TCEQ and WCS appealed the District Court's order in respect to the low-level radioactive waste disposal license, and the District Court's order is suspended, and WCS' low-level radioactive waste disposal license remains in effect, pending resolution of this appeal.
-On the same day that WCS filed its appeal with regards to the District Court's order in respect of its low-level radioactive waste disposal license, the Sierra Club filed another lawsuit in the same Texas District Court, making a challenge to WCS' low-level radioactive waste disposal license substantially identical to its prior challenge that was the subject of the District Court's May 2012 ruling.
-Both the TCEQ and WCS have filed a motion to dismiss this latest lawsuit filed by the Sierra Club for lack of jurisdiction, and such motion remains pending before the District Court.
+Shortly thereafter, both the TCEQ and WCS appealed the District Court's order in respect to the low-level radioactive waste disposal license, and the District Court's order is suspended, and WCS' low-level radioactive waste disposal license to the Sierra Club file another lawsuit in the same Texas District Court, making a challenge to WCS' low-level radioactive waste disposal license, the Sierra Club file another lawsuit in the same Texas District Court's May 2012 ruling.
+Both the TCEQ and WCS filed a motion to dismiss this latest lawsuit filed by the Sierra Club for lack of jurisdiction, which the District Court denied.
+TCEQ and WCS took an interlocutory appeal to the denial of their plea to jurisdiction, and Siera Club has filed a petition for writ of injunction with the same Third Court of Appeals in Austin.
 WCS believes all of these actions by the Sierra Club are without merit and that the Sierra Club has no proper standing to challenge any of its licenses and permits.
-WCS intends to continue to defend against any and all such actions vigorously, and to continue to operate its West Texas facilities in accordance with the
+WCS intends to continue to defend against any and all such actions vigorously, and to continue to operate its West Texas facilities in accordance with the terms of its licenses and permits.